 Apple Pie Brown Butter Pancakes are more dessert than breakfast, and more cake-like than many of their pancake cousins.
 Not only that, they’re also free of all gluten, grain, processed sugar, and there’s a dairy free option.
 Which means, they’re guilt free too.

 The batter also happens to be the most forgiving I have ever encountered.
 Basically, they are idiot proof pancakes.
 How is this you ask?
 The super thick batter does not spread, so there is no chance the cakes will leak out, mold into one another, or turn into anything but a well-formed circle.
 Everyone can make these pancakes look and taste glorious.

 Let’s backtrack for a second, and discuss how these pancakes began.
 As a child, pancakes were a treat in our house.
-Dad would wake us on a Saturday, having prepared a huge batch, and not just any pancakes, but ones filled with chocolate chips.
+Dad would wake us on a Saturday, having prepared a huge batch and surprise my brother and I. And these were not just any pancakes, but ones filled with chocolate chips.
 Oh yeah, you know the type.
 We would hope and pray for that wake up call, devouring the fluffy rounds in minutes.

 Now jumping ahead to 2016, where I happily set out to marry the key pancake elements from my childhood — rich fat mixed with a healthy dose of sweetness, a fluffy interior both airy and dense, and a crispy crunchy exterior — all in Paleo form.

 Most assume Paleo pancakes won’t resemble the real thing, and that can be true of some recipes.
 However, this mix of equal parts coconut and tapioca flour, and baking soda and powder, will make your Paleo pancake dreams came true.
 This is the real deal friends.